-May slowly built up the Venture chain building many news locations, and converting a few individually purchased competitors stores.
+May slowly built up the Venture chain building many new locations, and converting a few individually purchased competitors stores.
 Decisions for new locations were based on markets where May had experienced success with their full line department stores.
 By 1985 Venture had made it to over 50 stores mostly split between Chicago and St. Louis.
-They also began to expand into medium sized markets in the Midwest, such as Oklahoma, Indiana, and Kansas.
-This careful growth into under-served markets helped to bolster the chains success.
+They also began to expand into medium-sized markets in the Midwest, such as Oklahoma, Indiana, and Kansas.
+This careful growth into under-served markets helped to bolster the chain’s success.
 With the 1988 acquisition of Foley’s by the May Company, executives had their sights set on Texas for the next expansion of Venture.
 In 1990 Venture was spun off as an independent company from May.
 The idea behind this was that Venture would be able to focus more resources, and money directly on their stores instead of having to play second banana to its upscale brothers and sisters.

 As Venture expanded into new markets they tried to emphasize low prices.

 On July 22, 1992 Venture announced a huge new plan, they would expand into Texas giving concrete plans for a total of 9 stores in the state.
 The first property to be purchased was an empty lot across from Willowbrook Mall.
 It had taken the better part of a year to acquire the land due to the bankruptcy proceedings of the landowner.
 The amount of work needed to acquire that parcel showed that Venture used a great deal of finesse in locating their stores.
 At the same time three leases that were also executed taking the spaces of three former Woolco stores which had closed in bankruptcy 9 years prior.
 Venture was also still in the process of negotiating a lease in conjunction with Builder’s Square at Westheimer and Highway 6.